rawwkush/Assignment/readme.md

     response.sendRedirect("newservler?key=" + data );
 ```

-##### NOTE: `Redirect is used in payment gateways, that's why we move from flipkart website to some another while paying online`
+> **Note: Redirect is used in payment gateways, that's why we move from flipkart website to some another while paying online**

 ---